-However, I'd rather just be known as a problem solver—a consultant who helps both individuals and companies in a meaningful way, so they don't need to worry about legal distractions.
-I also try to simplify the process for my clients, so they understand not only their existing legal problems but also why they happened and how to avoid them in the future.
+I'd rather just be known as a problem solver—a business and legal compliance consultant who maximizes the client experience while meeting their legal needs in the most timely and efficient manner.
+Asbury Law also simplifies the process so our clients understand not only their existing legal problem(s) but also why they happened and how to avoid them going forward.

 Before joining WellCare, a Fortune 500 company, as one of two regulatory compliance attorneys, I served as a senior government prosecutor for the State of Florida, Agency for Health Care Administration (AHCA).
 As a state attorney, I handled hundreds of cases, successfully prosecuted over thirty trials before the Florida Division of Administrative Hearings (DOAH), performed bill analysis for the Governor's Office, and acted as an advisor for Emergency Suspension Orders and Moratoriums.
 Before that, I was the Executive Director of Teen Challenge, a non-profit organization, overseeing an annual multi-million dollar budget, and all corporate operations.
 I have also been a CLE lecturer for the National Business Institute and a licensed title insurance agent for First American, LandAmerica, and Chicago Title.

 Prior to my law career, and immediately after graduating from Wharton, I worked in the Internet sector as the Webmaster for the NFL's Jacksonville Jaguars.
 During law school, I was fortunate enough to publish a law review article concerning the constitutionality of alternative sentencing theory in cases involving drug and alcohol-related crimes, Alternative Sentencing Theory, 3 Fla.
 Coastal L. J. 41 (2001).